Molecular mechanisms of host-pathogen interactions

-The virulence of pathogenic bacteria relies on their ability to induce signals within host-cells to alter their behaviour.
-This can involve surface expression of proteins, secretion of toxins or, in some of the most interesting examples, direct transfer of proteins by bacteria into host-cells.
-The molecular mechanisms underlying bacterial modulation of host cells have yet to be fully defined.
-My group?s research focuses on the molecular mechanisms underlying the cross-talk between pathogenic bacteria with epithelial cells.
-Our work has principally focused on Salmonella and enteropathogenic E. coli (EPEC) but newer projects have extended our research interests to encompass also Campylobacter, Streptococci and EHEC.
-Specific areas of interest include: 1) understanding how bacteria modulate the actin cytoskeleton and intracellular trafficking; 2) understanding how bacteria alter epithelial permeability; 3) defining the role of particle-transporting epithelial cells (M cells) in bacterial infection; 4) applying cell imaging techniques to the study of microbial pathogenesis.
+The virulence of pathogenic bacteria relies on their ability to induce signals within host cells to alter their behaviour.
+This can involve surface expression of proteins, secretion of toxins or, in some of the most interesting examples, direct transfer of proteins by bacteria into host cells.
+My group has mainly focused on the molecular mechanisms underlying the cross-talk between pathogenic bacteria such as Salmonella and enteropathogenic E. coli (EPEC) and epithelial cells.
+Through collaborations we have also extended our research interests to encompass other pathogns including Campylobacter, Streptococci and EHEC.
+Specific areas of ...

 View complete publications list in the University of Bristol publications system

 Edit this profile If you are Dr Mark Jepson, you can edit this page.
 Login required.

 All details on one page > for printing etc.